BIDS-collaborative/hackingmeasurement.github.io/syllabus/_posts/2015-10-01-Civil-Maps.md

 ## Background information

-[Civil Maps](https://civilmaps.com/) integrates large 3D datasets to enable planning of large scale civil projects.
+[Civil Maps](https://civilmaps.com/) enables on-demand perception and actuation of the world around us, by collecting and analyzing spatial data.

 ## Tentative plan